 Away from the lagoon, villages are like their own little world, immersed in a unique and rich history - mostly Medieval - and culture, where everyone knows everyone and peace, quiet and good homemade food and wine are king.

 There are several WWF naturalistic oases and a regional park.
-The coastline is appreciated very much by the locals and are not as crowded as other seaside resorts up the coastline.
+The coastline is very much appreciated by the locals and are not as crowded as other seaside resorts up the coastline.
 It’s almost a mystery how it has remained so under the radar being so close to iconic Florence and Siena that draw millions of tourists every year.
-If you are in the area, consider it as a breakaway from museum queues and you won’t be disapointed.
+If you are in the area, consider it as a breakaway from museum queues and you won’t be disappointed.
 Porto Ercole (on the Monte Argentario peninsula), Talamone, Orbetello, and Capalbio are all notable coastal destinations.

 Interested in a private tour?

-The Maremma’s northestern border is made up of the slopes of Monte Amiata.
-The first thing you should probably know is that Mount Amiata was/is a volcano, however geological studies show that there has never been an actual eruption and that magma overflows created, layer after layer, a ‘pile’ that reached the respectable height of 5,695 ft (1,736 mt).
+The Maremma’s northeastern border is made up of the slopes of Monte Amiata.
+The first thing you should probably know is that Mount Amiata was/is a volcano, however geological studies show that there has never been an actual eruption and that magma overflows created, layer after layer, a "pile" that reached the respectable height of 5,695 ft (1,736 mt).
 Mount Amiata, the only volcano in Tuscany, shows its unmistakable, yet lonely, outline also when viewed from a distance.
-An island that seems to be floating across a sea of gentle hills, it does not seem to belong there and locals proudly regard it as a ‘different’ place, a hideout, and a distraction.
+An island that seems to be floating across a sea of gentle hills, it does not seem to belong there and locals proudly regard it as a "different" place, a hideout, and a distraction.

 Mount Amiata - Foto credit: Wikepedia.